restfulnews/api/README.md

 ## Contributing

-Help keep the code clean be following our contribution Protocols ([CONTRIBUTING.md](CONTRIBUTING.md)).
+Help keep the code clean be following our contribution protocols ([CONTRIBUTING.md](CONTRIBUTING.md)).

 Versioning will be managed by the product manager(s) and can be found in the changelog ([CHANGELOG.md](CHANGELOG.md))